jonasccosta/RandomTextGenerator/README.md

 # RandomTextGenerator

-Simple project that generates random text in English and Portuguese.
+Simple project that types random text in English and Portuguese, based on the frequency of words.